Shanxi: Climate

 Shanxi is located in the inland of the mid-latitude zone and belongs to the temperate continental monsoon climate in terms of climate type.
+Average January temperatures are below 0 °C, while average July temperatures are around 21–26 °C. Winters are long, dry, and cold, while summer is warm and humid.
+Spring is extremely dry and prone to dust storms.
+Shanxi is one of the sunniest parts of China; early summer heat waves are common.
+Annual precipitation averages around 350 to 700 mm, with 60% of it concentrated between June and August.
 Due to the influence of solar radiation, monsoon circulation and geographical factors, Shanxi's climate has four distinct seasons, synchronous rain and heat, sufficient sunshine, significant climate difference between north and south, wide temperature difference between winter and summer, and large temperature difference between day and night.
 The annual average temperature in Shanxi Province is between 4.2 and 14.2 °C. The overall distribution trend is from north to south and from basin to high mountain.
 The annual precipitation in the whole province is between 358 and 621 mm, and the seasonal distribution is uneven.
 In June–August, the precipitation is relatively concentrated, accounting for about 60% of the annual precipitation, and the precipitation distribution in the province is greatly affected by the terrain.